Read Elizabeth Anscombe with voice, context, and method in the same frame.

 The strongest objection seems clear: whether reviving virtue and intention can handle modern moral pluralism without smuggling in a vanished moral lawgiver

 Perhaps.
-Yet even a limited view can remain powerful if it makes the argument that intention is not an inner glow behind action, but part of how action is described, explained, and made intelligible harder to ignore.
+Yet even a limited view can remain powerful if it keeps the argument that intention is not an inner glow behind action, but part of how action is described, explained, and made intelligible harder to ignore than it was before.

 Prompt 5: Identify several of Elizabeth Anscombe's most enduring ideas and estimate their standing today.